 A book review written by: Lee Sonogan

 George Orwell is not the real name of the author.
 His real name is Eric Arthur Blair.
 Born in 1903, His first published novel Burmesse days was out in the year 1934.
-In January, 1950 he died in London.
-Although Orwell had seen success as a broadcaster, journalist, nonfiction writer, and as the author of Animal Farm, he unfortunately never got to witness the incredible influence that his most popular piece would have on the world.
+In January 1950 he died in London.
+Although Orwell had seen success as a broadcaster, journalist, nonfiction writer, and author of Animal Farm, he unfortunately never got to witness the incredible influence that his most popular piece would have on the world.
 In a letter to his literary agent, he wrote, “I have not definitely decided on the title.
 I am inclined to call it either Nineteen Eighty-Four or The Last Man in Europe, but I might just possibly think of something else in the next week or two,”.

 Throughout its publication history, Nineteen Eighty-Four has been either banned or legally challenged as subversive or ideologically corrupting.
 In fact, according to the American Library Association, it’s one of the world’s top ten most banned books.
 By 1989, Nineteen Eighty-Four had been translated into sixty-five languages, more than any other novel in English at the time.